MooshiMochi/ManhwaUpdatesBot/README.md

       - make a cache decorator for the database autocomplete functions.
       note: should add a global variable that will let us know wheter the db has a new entry to know whether to use cahce or not

-      - add a command that will let the user know when the updates will be checked next.

       - when the user marks the latest read chapter of a bookmark to be the same as the latest release, subscribe the user to the series if it is not complete.

+      - /info command that will display the currently available info on a manga.

    ### Issues:
-      - Rearrange the function order in each of the scanlators.py classes to follow that of the ABCScan class

       - Create a .sh file that will configure the system for pypetteer.

       - aquamanga.org is not working on Linux. it returns 5001 error with text "enable cookies"

-      - autocomplete database functions should include user ID as well.

       - reaperscans has pagination for chapters, so I need to add some code to grab all chapters...

+      - flamescans sometimes returns 404 when requesting.
+Considering switching to grabbing data with pyppeteer instead

 ## Contributing:
    ```